raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ```

 ### Firmware release status
 The firmware release status corresponds to a particular subdirectory of bootloader firmware images (`/lib/firmware/raspberrypi/bootloader/...`), and can be changed to select a different release stream.
-By default, Raspbian only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)
+By default, Raspberry Pi OS only selects critical updates (security fixes or major hardware compatiblity changes) since most users do not use alternate boot modes (TFTP, USB etc)

 * critical - Default - rarely updated
 * stable - Updated when new/advanced features have been successfully beta tested.